In light of the developing Coronavirus situation, we have put in place a new IT infrastructure that enables us to…

 Demographic forecasting allows us to analyse how populations evolve as a result of variations in fertility, mortality and migration.
 However, external factors might influence these factors.
-Population projection models use recent evidence on births, deaths and migrant flows to produce robust estimates of the makeup of future populations.
+Population forecasting models use recent evidence on births, deaths and migrant flows to produce robust estimates of the makeup of future populations.
 We base these on the likely combined impact of natural change (births and deaths) and net migration.

 Why is Demographic Forecasting so important?

 Our demographic forecast uses modelling methods to evaluate alternative population outcomes.
 This is called population forecasting.
-Alternative population outcomes are the result of both demographic trends and policy initiatives should underpin all national, regional and local decision-making.
+Alternative population outcomes are the result of both demographic trends and policy initiatives which should underpin all national, regional and local decision-making.
 Our demographic forecasting models operate on any type of macro or micro-geography and for unlimited forecast horizons.

-POPGROUP is a suite of demographic software that generates population, household, labour force and other derived projections for specified geographical areas and/or population groups.
+POPGROUP is a suite of demographic data analysis software that generates population, household, labour force and other derived projections for specified geographical areas and/or population forecasting groups.

-The POPGROUP software suite makes forecasts using a variety of data inputs and assumptions.
+The POPGROUP suite makes forecasts using a variety of data inputs and assumptions.
 For example, the software estimates population growth with a detailed age and sex distribution.

 VICUS technology accommodates these differences in scale and timing, combining local authority and micro-location statistics.
 The data provides both a top-down and bottom-up perspective on future demographic change.

 VICUS is of particular relevance to the energy and water industries, where the micro-location of new development and its impact upon population distribution are key to the strategic development of asset infrastructure to meet consumer demand.